BubbleCow/bubblecow-documentation/Editorial/Writers/P/Paul Bradley/Fontainebleau/Developmental Edit/Edit/Fontainebleau - Editors Report - Developmental Editing - BubbleCow.md

 ### Chapter 5
 - This chapter opens in the bar, this is a chance to establish what the bar looks like and layer in more description.
 ### Chapter 6
-- The opening of this chapter is the p
+- The opening of this chapter is the perfect example of where you can build more of a picture of the hotel.
+In this case, you can create an image of the dining room.
+-